 - A male wolf was shot in Pike County in 2005.

 - A male wolf was shot during a coyote hunt in Marshall County in 2002.

-Six of the nine wolves were young males.
+Six of the eleven wolves were young males.
 Young wolves (3 years old or less) leave their native packs and may travel long distances to either try to establish a pack of their own or to join another pack.
 This is typical wolf behavior.
-It is likely that a small number of wolves (perhaps 2 to 4) have passed through Illinois over the last decade on their way to surrounding states.
+It is likely that a small number of other wolves have passed through Illinois over the last decade on their way to surrounding states.
 Photos and/or tracks of these animals may exist, but without genetic information it is impossible to confirm whether these animals were truly wild (i.e., from Wisconsin) or perhaps wolf-dog hybrids kept as pets that either escaped or were released intentionally by their owners.